Fish locomotion: Rajiform

 Rajiform locomotion is characteristic of rays and skates, when thrust is produced by vertical undulations along large, well developed pectoral fins.

 Diodontiform

 Diodontiform locomotion propels the fish propagating undulations along large pectoral fins, as seen in the porcupinefish (Diodontidae).

 Amiiform

 Amiiform locomotion consists of undulations of a long dorsal fin while the body axis is held straight and stable, as seen in the bowfin.

 Gymnotiform

 Gymnotiform locomotion consists of undulations of a long anal fin, essentially upside down amiiform, seen in the South American knifefish Gymnotiformes.

 Balistiform

 In balistiform locomotion, both anal and dorsal fins undulate.
 It is characteristic of the family Balistidae (triggerfishes).
 It may also be seen in the Zeidae.

 Oscillatory

 Oscillation is viewed as pectoral-fin-based swimming and is best known as mobuliform locomotion.
-The motion can be described as the production of less than half a wave on the fin, similar to a bird wing flapping.
+The motion can be described as the production of less than half a wave on the fin, similar to a bird's wing flapping.
 Pelagic stingrays, such as the manta, cownose, eagle and bat rays use oscillatory locomotion.